 Sometimes a card will let you get rid of the monster without killing it.
 This is still "winning," but you don't get a level.
-Unless the ability says otherwise, you don't get the Treasures, either.
-If the last monster is removed from a combat, it ends instantly.
+Unless the card says otherwise, you don't get the Treasures, either.

-Some monster cards have special powers that affect combat - a bonus against a Race or Class, for instance.
+Some monster cards have special powers that affect combat - a bonus against a particular Race or Class, for instance.
 Be sure to check these!

-You and the other players may play one-shot Treasures or use Class or Race abilities to help or harm you in your combat.
+You and the other players may play One-Shots or use Class or Race abilities to help or harm you in your combat.
 Some Door cards may also be played into a combat, such as monster enhancers (see below).